karlssberg/Motiv/README.md

-Motiv is a functional-ish/fluent version of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern), that allows you to very easily model your logic in a declarative way and then re-compose it to form new propositions.
+Motiv is a functional-ish/fluent version of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern), that allows you to very easily model your logic in a declarative way and then re-compose it to form new expressions.
 When it is time to evaluate whether a model is satisfied by the expression, the underlying causes are figured out on your behalf, and any data associated with it subsequently surfaced (which is typically a textual explanation).